Random Plus Student Drug Testing Program

 In keeping with the School's mission to prepare students for a significant life, the EHS Board of Trustees approved the adoption of the Random Plus Drug Testing Program several years ago, aimed at achieving a drug-free environment.
 Working in concert with the Choices program of education and counseling, the drug-testing program is based on the premise that drug-testing serves as a deterrent to the use of drugs, giving students a means to resist peer pressure, thereby reducing use.
 The program also helps to identify students who are using drugs so that they can be referred for assessment, counseling, and treatment.

 Episcopal High School has engaged the Psychemedics Corporation to conduct hair testing for drugs (and alcohol for those who so choose) beginning in the fall of 2015.
 All students will be in the pool for random selection for drug testing.
-Those who are randomly selected for drug testing will also be tested for alcohol (chronic, excessive use) if their parents have selected that option.
-All results for alcohol tests will be reported only to the parents.
+Those who are randomly selected for drug testing will also be tested for alcohol and nicotine unless their parents have opted them out.

 The following are questions and answers, compiled with the assistance of Psychemedics, regarding drug testing in general and hair testing in particular.